 (1) General Requirements.

-The distribution system shall be designed to insure that minimum water pressures as required in R309-105-9 exist at all points within the system.
-If the distribution system is equipped with fire hydrants, the Division will require a letter from the local fire authority stating the fire flow and duration required of the area to insure the system shall be designed to provide minimum pressures as required in R309-105-9 to exist at all points within the system when needed fire flows are imposed upon the peak day demand flows of the system.
+The distribution system shall be designed to ensure adequate flow and that minimum water pressures as required in R309-105-9 exist at all points within the distribution system.

-(2) Indoor Use, Estimated Peak Instantaneous Demand.
+(2) Peak Instantaneous Demand for Indoor Water Use.

+(a) Large or complex water systems may determine peak instantaneous demand using hydraulic modeling.
+The hydraulic model must either apply an instantaneous peaking factor to account for peak instantaneous demand or use actual peak instantaneous water flow data.

-(a) For community water systems and large non-community systems, the peak instantaneous demand for each pipeline shall be assumed for indoor use as:
+(b) Alternatively, the peak instantaneous demand for a single pipeline shall be calculated for indoor use using the following equation:

 Q = 10.8 x N0.64